 The Chef & The Cardiologist

-Right off the bat let me tell you that "Diagnosis Delicious" is 90% typical of the made for TV genre and that isn't a bad thing because this has been made for those who enjoy the unchallenging, easy to watch nature of these inoffensive family movies.
+Right off the bat let me tell you that "Diagnosis Delicious" is 90% typical of the made for TV genre and that isn't a bad thing because this is simply a movie for those who enjoy the unchallenging, easy to watch and frankly predictable nature of these inoffensive family movies.
 As such of course the chalk n cheese characters of the handsome chef and the attractive cardiologist will eventually find themselves sharing matters of the heart.
 Not only that but of course the doctor's friend at work will also find themselves with some romantic interest, it fills in the gaps nicely.
-And of course the cast, lead by Maya Stojan and Ryan Rottman, whilst playing their parts also are easy on the eye.
+And of course the cast, lead by Maya Stojan and Ryan Rottman, whilst playing their parts well, are also easy on the eye.

 What this all boils down to is that "Diagnosis Delicious" is a regular made for TV movie which is inoffensive and easy to follow.
 For some that may sound like a complete waste of time but truth be told "Diagnosis Delicious" is a pleasant little distraction for those who enjoy the familiar inoffensive nature of TV movies.